-Our focus on people, genuine relationships, and shared values has created a truly unique and defining culture that differentiates a Boardwalk community.
-We put our heart and soul into everything we do, and we take pride in knowing that our communities are a place where Residents celebrate life’s precious moments.
+Our focus on people, genuine relationships, and shared values have created a truly unique and defining culture that differentiates a Boardwalk community.
+We put our heart and soul into everything we do, and we take pride in knowing that our communities are a place where residents celebrate life’s precious moments.

 Today, we continue to draw inspiration from our early days, taking pride in who we are, what we do, and maintain the same solid values that have helped us successfully navigate through decades of growth and change.
 From our humble beginnings to expanding across the country, we’ve made some serious headway.
 Though always looking ahead to the future, we can’t help but remember where we came from.

 Boardwalk goes public on the Alberta Stock Exchange, giving associates the opportunity to own part of the company for just $0.0675 per share (accounting for two stock splits).
 During that year, Boardwalk purchased more than 1,000 apartment units in Calgary and Edmonton, Alberta

 Recognising the need to meet our resident’s growing needs, Boardwalk introduces its new logo and three new brands: Lifestyle, Communities and Living

 With more than 30,000 suites and 55,000 resident members across four provinces in Canada, we’ve grown to become one of the country’s friendliest REITs through our commitment to our resident members.